Partnering & Alliances

 AI-based high-throughput screening of various therapeutic modalities

-We combine high-throughput screening, AI and multi-parametric readouts to discover novel disease phenotypes and druggable targets, and are amenable to testing large libraries of compounds, nucleotide based therapeutics, etc. Partnering example:
+We combine high-throughput screening, artificial intelligence, and multi-modal assays to discover novel disease phenotypes, druggable targets, and therapeutic candidates.
+Our technology is capable of screening large libraries of small molecules and other therapeutics.
+Partnering example:

-- Identifying novel cellular phenotypes of complex diseases, demonstrated in Parkinson’s patient fibroblasts, to enable target-agnostic drug screens (link to paper)
+- Identifying novel cellular phenotypes of complex diseases, demonstrated in Parkinson’s patient fibroblasts, to enable target-agnostic drug screens (Schiff et al., Nature Communications 2022)

 If you are interested in collaborative opportunities with NYSCF, please contact partnering@nyscf.org.